Bezier Curve Tool¶

 - Autosmooth Curve

 Toggling this will have nodes initialize with smooth curves instead of angles.
 Untoggle this if you want to create sharp angles for a node.
-This will not affect curve sharpness from dragging after clicking.
+This will affect curve sharpness from dragging after clicking.

 - Angle Snapping Delta